Medical expert of the article

 - stimulate placental metabolism and hormonal activity.

-- Agents that optimize metabolic and energy processes in the placenta (B vitamins, ascorbic acid, vitamin E, methionine, glucose, Inosine, potassium orotate).
+- Agents that optimize metabolic and energy processes in the placenta (B vitamins, ascorbic acid, vitamin E, methionine, glucose, inosine, potassium orotate).

 Proginova |

-The drug is prescribed only when estrogen deficiency is confirmed, in an individually adjusted dosage and under constant monitoring of hormonal levels.
-Taking estrogen-containing drugs may be accompanied by headache, nausea, body rash, weight change. |
+The drug is prescribed only in case of confirmed estrogen deficiency, in an individually selected dosage and under constant monitoring of hormonal levels.
+Taking estrogen-containing drugs may be accompanied by headache, nausea, rash on the body, and changes in body weight. |

 Curantil |

-It is prescribed 75 mg per day, in several doses.
-The duration of treatment is determined by a doctor.
-Possible adverse reactions: headache, dizziness, dyspepsia, general weakness. |
+Prescribed at 75 mg per day, in several doses.
+The duration of treatment is determined by the doctor.
+Possible side effects: headache, dizziness, dyspepsia, general weakness. |

 Trental |

-Trental, or Pentoxifylline, is administered by injection in individually adjusted doses.
-Possible side effects include arrhythmias, changes in blood pressure, dizziness, headache, nausea, sleep disturbances, and peripheral edema. |
+Trental, or Pentoxifylline, is administered by injection, in individually selected dosages.
+Possible side effects include arrhythmia, changes in blood pressure, dizziness, headache, nausea, sleep disorders, and peripheral edema. |

 Inosine |

-Appointed at 0.6-0.8 g per day, with a possible gradual increase in dosage.
-The course of administration - 1-3 months.
-Treatment may be accompanied by itching and redness of the skin, increased uric acid level. |
+Prescribed at 0.6-0.8 g per day, with a possible gradual increase in dosage.
+The course of treatment is 1-3 months.
+Treatment may be accompanied by itching and redness of the skin, increased levels of uric acid. |

 Glucose solution 5% |

-It is administered intravenously by drip, in the volume of up to 1500 ml per day.
+It is used intravenously by drip, in a volume of up to 1500 ml per day.
 The optimal rate of administration is 100 drops per minute.
 Possible side effects: allergic reactions, dyspepsia. |

 Vitamin E |

-Tocopherol is taken orally in the form of capsules, from 50 to 300 g daily.
-The doctor determines the course of therapy individually.
-Among the most common side effects are itchy skin, fatigue, headache. |
+Tocopherol is taken orally in capsules, from 50 to 300 g per day.
+The course of therapy is determined by the doctor individually.
+Among the most common side effects are itchy skin, a feeling of fatigue, and headache. |

 Vitamins